Emilsone/Emilsone/README.md

- - 😞 Challenge: I Don't have a  laptop to constantly practice my skills  having so many issues with the old laptop  please if you will like to support me  with a new laptop please kindly reach out to me here 🙏🙏🙏🙏🙏🙏🙏🙏🙏 (lawsonezekiel68@gmail.com)
+ - 😞 Challenge: I Don't have a good  laptop to constantly practice my skills  having so many issues with the old laptop  please if you will like to support me  with a new laptop please kindly reach out to me here 🙏🙏🙏🙏🙏🙏🙏🙏🙏 (lawsonezekiel68@gmail.com)